What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 A fast food chain company reviews the employee turnover rate for the past year.
 Based on company data, an average of 2-3 employees leave per month from January to July.
 For August to September, an average of 9-10 employees leave per month, while October to December sees an average of 1 employee leaving the company per month.

-For the second example, descriptive analytics will report a rise in the turnover rate during August and September and a drop from October to December.
+For this example, descriptive analytics will report a rise in the turnover rate during August and September and a drop from October to December.
 Additionally, it will also report the highest turnover rate occurring during August and September and the lowest occurring between October and December.

 Diagnostic HR Analytics

-For the second example, deeper digging and data analysis revealed that 75% of the employees who left in August and September were students, and 65% of the rest of the employees who left were high performers for at least six months who were not given a raise in compensation or promotion.
-August and September mark the start of classes for most schools.
+Given our example, data analysis revealed that 75% of the employees who left in August and September were students.
+Moreover, 65% of the rest of the employees who left were high performers for at least six months and were not given a raise in compensation or promotion.
+Lastly, August and September mark the start of classes for most schools.
 Therefore, the rise in turnover rate during these months can be associated with employees leaving for school, especially since most employees who left were students.

 Predictive HR Analytics

-In the case of employees leaving to go to school, hiring only applicants who are not still studying or have no immediate plans to return to school within a year can be considered.
+In the case of employees leaving to go to school, employers may consider hiring non-student applicants or those have no immediate plans to return to school within a year.

 Prescriptive HR Analytics

-The importance of HR Data Analytics to your company
+Why HR Data Analytics is important your company

 Hr data analytics provides many advantages for the business.
-In today’s data-driven world, HR analytics has become a vital segment of any business’ strategic decision-making.
+In today’s data-driven world, HR analytics has become a vital segment of any business’ strategic decision-making that provides actionable insights.

 Informed Decision-Making

-HR analytics enables businesses to analyze data fully to make the correct correlations and predictions about them.
+HR analytics helps businesses analyze data fully to make the correct correlations and predictions about them.
 It also helps businesses plan the necessary adjustments and course of action.
-Ultimately, they make the most appropriate decisions going forward to achieve the best possible outcome for the business.
-Information provided by HR analytics can be the difference between the success and failure of an enterprise.

 Effective HR Intervention

-The detailed and in-depth analysis of data allows HR to detect any existing or potential issues the business may have, and intervene accordingly.
+The analysis of data allows HR to detect any existing or potential issues the business may have so they can intervene accordingly.
 There can only be effective intervention if HR has a thorough knowledge of what to do when to do it, and where to apply it.
-This knowledge can be provided by HR analytics.
+This knowledge can come from HR analytics.

 Optimized Onboarding Process